-- The RTC-RAM shall be erased to zero (the RTC-RAM contains all plaintext CSPs:,Master Secret Key, Random Number Seed and Random Number Key) if the PSD physical cryptographic boundary is breached.
+- In addition to the required FIPS 140-2 physical security protection mechanisms, the module incorporates a tamper detection and response mechanism in the form of a tamper detection envelope that protects the module from direct penetration attacks such as drilling or cutting the module. - The RTC-RAM shall be erased to zero (the RTC-RAM contains all plaintext CSPs, Master Secret Key, Random Number Seed and Random Number Key) if the PSD physical cryptographic boundary is breached.
 At the same time the PSD shall pass in faulted state. - The RTC-RAM shall be erased to zero (the RTC-RAM contains all plaintext CSPs: Master Secret Key, Random Number Seed, and Random Number Key) if the temperature inside the PSD covers exceeds 84 degrees Centigrade.
-At the same time the PSD shall pass in faulted state. - The CSPs shall not be output from of the module in plain text under any circumstances.
+At the same time the PSD shall pass in faulted state.